Three More Hurdles: Financing, Insurance and Resale

 Since you will most likely be selling the vehicle to a private party, our advice is to use the price you paid for the salvage-title car as a starting point in your sale negotiations.
 If you've driven the vehicle for a few years, deduct a couple thousand dollars.
 Test the market with a price higher than what you have in mind and work your way down until you get the offers you're looking for.

 Finally, don't hide the fact that your vehicle has a salvage title.
-If you do, it's considered fraud.
-The buyer will find out eventually when you hand over the title, or if he obtains a vehicle history report.
+If you do, it's fraud.
+The buyer will find out eventually when you hand over the title, or if he or she obtains a vehicle history report.
 Honesty is the best policy when it comes to cars with a colorful past.